sohn21c/mnist/README.md

 `mnist_fashion.ipynb`: _(Not related to the project)_ MNIST fashion data was used for the slightly more complicated setup of CNN training for a proof of concept.

-#### Realtime USB camera hand-written digit scanner
-`realtime_eval.py`: This standalone script can be run on python(3.6.8) without any argument.
-Trained model from the software listed above is imported to the script and video feed activates with the 1s delay.
-One should specify their usb port for camera source (0 for built-in webcam and 1 or 2 for external usb).
-The softwrae uses `openCV` library to convert the RGB image to GRAY, detects the edges of the paper, extracts area inside and transforms it to up-right image.
-Then it processes the pixel intensity and image format to match the MNIST data set for the evaluation.

 #### Function scripts
 `plotter.py`: Visualization tools built with `matplotlib.pyplot` and `numpy`.
 It plots the image and the evaluation side by side.